- What is SUSE Linux Enterprise Server 12?

 What kind of subscriptions does SUSE offer for SUSE Linux Enterprise Server?

-SUSE offers its server OS products at three different subscription levels to accommodate the needs of its enterprise customers: Basic, Standard and Priority.
+SUSE offers its server OS products at two different subscription levels to accommodate the needs of its enterprise customers: Standard and Priority.

 - A Standard subscription adds 12x5 email and phone-based technical support (with a four-hour response time) over the duration of the subscription (either one, three or five years).